Getting Started Guide

 2. If you create with the Ad Types API, it's in the response as id

-3. You can ping the List Ad Types API to get it
+3. You can send a request to the List Ad Types API to get it

 4. You can also go to UI --> Inventory --> Ad Sizes --> the ID is to the right of the Name/Width/Height